-Education for global citizenship requires teachers to do more than convey factual knowledge and develop foundational cognitive skills.
+Education for citizenship, peace, human rights and humanitarian norms requires teachers to do more than convey factual knowledge and develop foundational cognitive skills of comprehension and communication.
 They must also master and be able to teach higher cognitive skills of analysis, critical thinking, problem-solving, reflection and weighing different types of evidence and points of view.

-- History teachers need to develop competencies in and teach the analysis of different types of historical evidence and multiple perspectives, including skills of analysis, synthesis and evaluation (chapter 16). - Human rights educators and teachers of Exploring Humanitarian Law must engage students in analysis, synthesis, evaluation and sometimes advocacy skills (chapters 14, 15). - Textbooks and teacher guides should include activities that guide teachers in the systematic development of these skills in all content areas.48 c) Recognise and cope creatively with the psychosocial needs of their students and themselves
+- History teachers need to develop competencies in and teach the analysis of different types of historical evidence and multiple perspectives, including skills of analysis, synthesis and evaluation (chapter 16). - Human rights educators and teachers of Exploring Humanitarian Law must engage students in analysis, synthesis, evaluation and sometimes advocacy skills (chapters 14, 15). - Textbooks and teacher guides should include activities that guide teachers in the systematic development of these skills in all content areas.15 c) Recognise and cope creatively with the psychosocial needs of their students and themselves

 In times of crisis, many students as well as teachers may be suffering from the psychological effects of trauma, loss of or separation from family members, and other stressful circumstances.
-Participative activities that relate to intrapersonal and interpersonal communication, to emotional awareness and coping. empathy, avoiding stereotyping and so on, can help with healing as well as providing the foundation for skills such as conflict resolution that are part of education for global citizenship.
+Participative activities that relate to intrapersonal and interpersonal communication, to emotional awareness and coping, empathy, avoiding stereotyping and so on, can help with healing as well as providing the foundation for skills such as conflict resolution that are part of education for citizenship and peace.

-• The International Rescue Committee's Healing Classrooms initiative for conflict-affected settings focuses especially on meeting the psychosocial needs of teachers as well as their students.49
+• The International Rescue Committee's Healing Classrooms initiative for conflict-affected settings focuses especially on meeting the psychosocial needs of teachers as well as their students.
+16

-48 See examples cited earlier and in the case studies in Part Two.
+15 See examples cited earlier and in the case studies in Part Two.

-49 See www.healingclassrooms.com
+16 See www.healingclassrooms.com